-- I. A new parent comes to you a week after you have been hired as headmaster and volunteers that she would love to be on the HSA board because she has experience being a room mother and sells cosmetics so she knows how to communicate well.
+- I. A new parent comes to you a week after you have been hired as headmaster and volunteers that she would love to be on the HSA board because she has experience being a room mother and sells cosmetics so she knows how to sell people on anything and communicate well.
 She also informs you that her husband is a math professor at a local university and has some ideas on improving the math curriculum.
-How will you respond? - The boys basketball coach asked to have a meeting with you before enrollment season starts.
-He says he has two great candidates for the school and they are hoping to transfer into 7th and 8th grade.
-They have never attended catholic school before, they have averages grades and less than glowing recommendations.
-How would you respond? - 3.
+How will you respond? - 2.
+A recent review of your schools updated demographics shows that your school is now 55% Catholic and 45% Evangelical.
+During a team review of your core principles, your administrators says it is likely time to remove the word Catholic from you mission/vision statements and go for something more ecumenical.
+What is your next comment? - 3.
+A parent sends you data from a straw poll of all parents telling you that they would like for your school to provide pre-SAT practice tests monthly to increase scores for your students.
+What is your response? - 4.
 A new teacher comes to you and says that they want to manage the social media for your school.
 You do not have anyone currently doing this so your interest is piqued.
-How will you guide her to ensure that content and the quality aligns with the mission and vision? - 4.
+How will you guide her to ensure that content and the quality aligns with the mission and vision? - 5.
 You take a job as principal of a school you have never worked in before.
 A month in, you quickly learn that the culture of the school is quite different from the mission and vision on found on paper and used during the hiring process.
 How will you pivot to bring this school back to life?